maksmaisak/htn/planning.md

     <tr><td>Find shooting location</td></tr>
 </table>

-The plan on top of the queue (the only one in this case) is taken out of it, and expanded upon.
+Again, the plan on top of the queue (the only one in this case) is taken out of it, and expanded upon.

 There is only one arrow coming out the "Find shooting location" task, so only one expansion is made: by adding the `Move To` task to the end of the plan.
 `Move To` does a pathfinding check between `SelfLocation` and `MovementTargetLocation`, which succeeds.
 It sets `SelfLocation` to `MovementTargetLocation` and submits a plan step with a cost determined by the expected path length.

 <table>